bitmarkcc/plx/README.md

 - SSHD disallows password logins.
 The config is setup so that you must login with your SSH key.
 - WiFi is not enabled.
 You can optionally add it by installing the needed firmware.
 - As you can see in the world file, some noteworthy packages include gimp, zbar, cryptsetup, tor, bitcoin-core, openvpn, amule, irssi (with otr), transmission, and our custom program, cwallet (a tool for viewing wallet keys and managing/creating a paper wallet).
+- As you can see in portage/make.conf, urandom USE flag is disabled as are various graphical interfaces (some programs of course have the graphical interfaces' USE flags enabled).

 # Automatically